norman/ambry/Guide.md

     end
     p.name #=> "Moe"

-Norman exposes methods for model creation and storage which should look quite familiar to anyone acquantied with ORM's, but the searching, indexing and filtering methods are a little different.
+Ambry exposes methods for model creation and storage which should look quite familiar to anyone acquantied with ORM's, but the searching, indexing and filtering methods are a little different.

 #### CRUD

-{Norman::Model::ClassMethods#create Create},
+{Ambry::Model::ClassMethods#create Create},
-{Norman::AbstractKeySet#find Read},
+{Ambry::AbstractKeySet#find Read},
-{Norman::Model::InstanceMethods#update Update},
+{Ambry::Model::InstanceMethods#update Update},
-{Norman::Model::InstanceMethods#delete Delete}
+{Ambry::Model::InstanceMethods#delete Delete}
 methods are fairly standard:

     # create